Overview

 The initial version of BioTop rested upon the idea to create a formally-based redesign and expansion of GENIA, an ontology applied for corpus annotation in molecular biology.
 After that, BioTop has been continuously expanded, now also providing upper-level categories for clinical medicine and health care.
 In 2011, a simplified version, BioTop was released.

 In 2008 BioTop had been re-engineered towards systematic modularization in order to clearly highlight its biomedical focus.
 To this end, a significant amount of axioms originally found in BioTop have been migrated into a newly created ontology, called ChemTop.
-In the modularization process, the following principles have been obeyed:

 In connection with this modularization efforts we have further carried out some other alignment efforts: